ctfer-io/terraform-provider-ctfd/docs/data-sources/users.md

 - `id` (String) Identifier of the user.
 - `language` (String) Language the user is fluent in.
 - `name` (String) Name or pseudo of the user.
 - `password` (String) Password of the user.
-Notice than during a CTF you may not want to update those to avoid defaulting user accesses.
+Notice that during a CTF you may not want to update those to avoid defaulting user accesses.
 - `type` (String) Generic type for RBAC purposes.
 - `verified` (Boolean) Is true if the user has verified its account by email, or if set by an admin.
 - `website` (String) Website, blog, or anything similar (displayed to other participants).